Search results for

 Typically, I use AI for lower-stakes responses, the kind that won’t result in serious injury or significant errors if followed.
 That’s why I ultimately disabled the feature from Search Labs.
 Admittedly, it took me a long time to do this, only turning it off a few months ago because it became easy to ignore.
 Now it’s back, and this time there’s no way to opt-out.
 I had hoped that the experience might have improved in time for its more public-facing launch, but sadly that doesn’t seem to be the case.
 There has been some genuinely horrible advice found through Google AI Overviews, including a recent response suggesting someone drink urine to stay hydrated or the baffling advice about fixing blinkers, which included checking the blinker fluid.

 This led me to look up ways to turn off AI overviews, though I was surprised to learn this process isn’t exactly straightforward.
-Typically, there’s no way to truly turn off the feature, but there are some workarounds that accomplish the same thing.
+There’s no way to truly turn off the feature, but there are some workarounds that accomplish the same thing.
 If you have yet to turn off Google AI Overviews on your desktop, I highly recommend doing so.
 Google Overviews may someday be worth revisiting (a topic for another debate), but right now, you should do yourself a favor and stick to more trustworthy sources for your search results.

 How to turn off Google AI overviews on desktop